bar-assistant/docs/docs/setup/ai-setup.md

 Unsupported providers will fallback to openai compatibile API.

+!!! warning

+    Keep in mind that the AI integration setup is currently client side only and will be available to all accounts.
+We recommend that you only enable AI features if your are self hosting on your local network.

 To enable AI integration, you need to setup **salt-rim** environment variables.
 Here's an example of how to set them up in a default compose file:

 ```yaml title="docker-compose.yml"